vtlim/permeability/analysis/permeability_profiles/README.md

     * Script: `symmetrize.py`
     * Example usage:
         `python symmetrize.py -i input.dat -o output.dat -c 1`
-    * Note: This script is a standalone version of the same function is used in `abf_pmf_processor.py` with the exception that this script doesn't (yet) compute the error difference of the profiles before and after symmetrization.
+    * Note: This script is a standalone version of the same function as used in `abf_pmf_processor.py` with the exception that this script DOESN'T (yet) compute the error difference of the profiles before and after symmetrization.

 ### Contents